Overall Discipline High Score in each overall age division will receive a CNDC scholarship

 All cash awards are based on the number of entries, and studio minimum requirements

-3 LEVELS OF COMPETITION - Novice, Pre-competitive and Competitive
+3 LEVELS OF COMPETITION - Novice, Competitive and Advanced Competitive

 Novice Group: 75% of the dancers in the group have never danced in a solo, duet/trio or a group in previous years.